grafana/dataplane/docs/contract/dataplane-dataframes.md

 ![Data plane diagram](./images/data-types.jpg)

-The use of data planes is generally not enforced, although it's mandatory for labeled data when using SQL expressions.
+The use of data plane is generally not enforced, although it's mandatory for labeled data when using SQL expressions.
 Refer to [Requirements to support SQL expressions](https://grafana.com/developers/plugin-tools/how-to-guides/data-source-plugins/sql-requirements) to learn more.

 ## Why use the data plane layer?